starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ```html
 objdump -all-headers MyProject
 ```
-If you have a more recent version of objdump, you may need to _do this_ instead:
+If you have a more recent version of objdump, you may need to use _this_ instead:
 ```html
 objdump -t MyProject
 ```

-This outputs a _ton_ of metadata for the Unix executable inside of `MyProject.app`.
+This will output a _ton_ of metadata for the Unix executable inside of `MyProject.app`.
 What we need is the symbolic header name for our AppDelegate.
 Do a `[Command] + [F]` and search for `_OBJC_CLASS_`.
 Don't forget the underscores.
 Depending on the folder stucture of your project, you may need to `[Command] + [G]` a couple times to cycle through the matches.
 Be on the lookout for something like this 🔎:

 ```html
 _OBJC_CLASS_$__TtC4MyProject10SwiftAppDel